-Taken from Keeping Children Safe in Education, 2016: Annex A
+Taken from Keeping Children Safe in Education, 2018: Annex B

-Hemlington Hall Academy recommend as best practice that the Designated Safeguarding Leads:
+Safeguarding First Ltd and Hemlington Hall Academy recommend as best practice that the Designated Safeguarding Leads:

-- Ensure each member of staff has access to and understands the School's suite of safeguarding policies particularly the Safeguarding & Child Protection Policy and the Staff Behaviour Policy, especially new or part-time staff who may work with different establishments. - Be aware of all school excursions and residentials and clarify with educational visit co-ordinator/group leader(s) their role and responsibility in connection with safeguarding/child protection. - Ensure a whole school policy about managing behaviour and discipline including the use of reasonable force, is in place. - Ensure an effective whole school policy against bullying/cyber-bullying inclusive of measures to prevent all forms of bullying among pupils, is in place. - Inform LA of any pupil to be deleted from school admission register and follow missing from Education protocols - Inform the LA of any pupil who fails to attend school regularly, or has been absent without schools permission for a continuous period of 10 days or more.
+- Ensure each member of staff has access to and understands the School's suite of safeguarding policies particularly the Safeguarding & Child Protection Policy and the Staff Behaviour Policy, especially new or part-time staff who may work with different establishments. - Be aware of all school excursions and residentials and clarify with educational visit co-ordinator/group leader(s) their role and responsibility in connection with safeguarding/child protection. - Ensure a whole school policy about managing behaviour and discipline including the use of reasonable force, is in place.
+There are circumstances when it is appropriate for staff in schools and colleges to use reasonable force to safeguard children and young people.
+The term 'reasonable force' covers the broad range of actions used by staff that involve a degree of physical contact to control or restrain children.
+This can range from guiding a child to safety by the arm, to more extreme circumstances such as breaking up a fight or where a young person needs to be restrained to prevent violence or injury.
+'Reasonable' in these circumstances means 'using no more force than is needed'.
+The use of force may involve either passive physical contact, such as standing between pupils or blocking a pupil's path, or active physical contact such as leading a pupil by the arm out of the classroom.
+When using reasonable force in response to risks presented by incidents involving children with SEN or disabilities or with medical conditions, schools and colleges should in considering the risks carefully recognise the additional vulnerability of these groups.
+They should also consider their duties under the Equality Act 2010/36 in relation to making reasonable adjustments, non-discrimination and their Public Sector Equality Duty.

+- Ensure an effective whole school policy against bullying/cyber-bullying inclusive of measures to prevent all forms of bullying among pupils, is in place. - Inform LA of any pupil to be deleted from school admission register and follow missing from Education protocols - Inform the LA of any pupil who fails to attend school regularly, or has been absent without schools permission for a continuous period of 10 days or more.

-Responsibilities of HHA Governing Body
+Responsibilities of HHA Local Governing Body